G half-whole diminished chords

 Diatonic chords: G diminished, Ab diminished, Bb diminished, B diminished, C# diminished, D diminished, E diminished, F diminished.

-Use the interactive harmonizer above to explore triads, seventh chords, and chord variations for composing with the G half-whole diminished scale on guitar.
+Use the interactive harmonizer above to explore triads, seventh chords, and chord voicings for composing with the G half-whole diminished scale on guitar.